Dr. Phibes Rises Again: Reception

 Variety wrote that Vincent Price "delivers one of his priceless theatric performances" and that producer Louis M. Heyward had "lined up a first-rate crew of technical assistants".

 Gene Siskel of the Chicago Tribune gave the film one star, criticizing the "cheapness of the production" and the "unmotivated, mostly unimaginative" violence.

 Kevin Thomas of the Los Angeles Times wrote, "Those who enjoyed the campy horror of last year's Dr. Phibes are in for a keen disappointment" and called the script "astonishingly slapdash".

 Philip Strick of The Monthly Film Bulletin wrote, "It's refreshing to find a sequel that's better than its prototype.
 The return of the abominable Phibes, his pallor flushed with the success of his initial screen appearance, is accompanied both by a larger budget and, more to the point, by a greater display of confidence at all levels of the production".

-At the film review aggregator website Rotten Tomatoes, 57% of 21 surveyed critics gave the film a positive review, with an average rating of 5.9/10.
+At the film review aggregator website Rotten Tomatoes, 59% of 22 surveyed critics gave the film a positive review, with an average rating of 5.9/10.
 In Horror Movies of the 1970s, writer John Kenneth Muir described the film as "no better or worse than its predecessor".

 In The Penguin Encyclopaedia of Horror and the Supernatural Kim Newman wrote: "Dr Phibes Rises Again lacks the gleeful insanity of the first film, but is far more achieved".

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Vincent Price returns as the ingenious doctor, now in Egypt searching for the elixir of life, but continuing to outwit enemies with macabre murders, each grislier and funnier than the last.
+While it's not as splendid as The Abominable Dr Phibes, this sequel is mounted with lavish care by Robert Fuest, director of several classic episodes of The Avengers, and still scores high in the squirm and chuckle departments, thanks to Price's perfect timing and grandiose camp relish."

 Soundtrack

-The film score by John Gale was released on Perseverance Records on 20 March 2003.
+The film score by John Gale was released on Perseverance Records (PRD 002) on 20 March 2003.